josbraden/nutlogger/README.md

 3. Copy the example config file from nutlogger-example.cnf to nutlogger.cnf and change variables to fit your environment
 4. Run nutlogger executable

+See nutlogger.cron for an example to automatically launch the executable

 ## Database Schema

 - Tables